MicrosoftDocs/SupportArticles-docs/support/sql/install/sqlserver-patching-issues.md

    1. In the **Failure** screen of the setup process, select **Details**.
    1. In the *%programfiles%\Microsoft SQL Server\nnn\Setup Bootstrap\Log* folder, check *Summary.txt* under the *Product features discovered* section and see if any of the features there report a failure.
 If it does, you can focus on resolving issues with that feature.
    1. Go into the subfolder titled *yyyyMMdd_HHmmss* (for example *20220618_174947*) that corresponds to the failure time you're focusing on.
-Here the goal is to examine the feature-specific files, ERRORLOG files and Details.txt, if needed.
+Here the goal is to examine the feature-specific files, ERRORLOG files and *Details.txt*, if needed.
    1. Go to the \MSSQLSERVER subfolder and locate the log files specific to the feature that failed.
 For example, you may look at *sql_engine_core_inst_Cpu64_1.log*
    1. For Upgrade script failures, it will be beneficial to examine the *SQLServer_ERRORLOG_date_time.txt* files that correspond to the time of the upgrade failure.
    1. Open the *Details.txt* log and search for the keyword "Failed".
 Not every failure is considered critical.